florin1000/tech-blog/content/blog/Node-Building-a-scalable-RESTful-APIs-with-Nodejs-and-Express/index.md

 - **Cost Efficiency**:Reducing database interactions can help lower your operational costs, especially when using cloud-based databases that charge based on the number of read/write operations.

 #### 4.1.2 **Types of Caching Strategies**
 1. **In-Memory Caching**: This type of caching stores data in the server's memory, allowing for rapid access.
-Common tools for in-memory caching in Node.jsinclude Redis and Node-Cache.
+Common tools for in-memory caching in Node.js include Redis and Node-Cache.
  * Use Case: Ideal for caching small amounts of data that need to be accessed frequently.
  * Example: Storing user session data or frequently accessed configuration settings.
 2. **HTTP Caching**: This involves caching responses on the client-side or intermediate proxies, reducing the need to repeatedly fetch the same data from the server.